Monday, November 12, 2018

 Minister Veer was one of the most respected chiefs of the Vijaynagar kingdom.
 His job was to administer and ensure the smooth functioning of the royal palace.
 He usually started his mornings doing yoga in the royal garden.
 He loved its serene environment and found it a perfect place to begin his day.

-Managing the royal garden was part of his job, and its beauty often fetched Veer praises from the royal guests as well as the King Krishnadevaraya.
-Fragrant flowers of the garden not only made the air aromatic but also filled fragrant pride in Veer.
+Managing the royal garden was part of his job, and its beauty often fetched Veer praise from the royal guests and King Krishnadevaraya.
+The fragrant flowers of the garden not only made the air aromatic but also filled Veer with fragrant pride.

-He was very proud of gardener Ramu, who worked so hard in maintaining it.
+He was very proud of gardener Ramu, who worked hard to maintain it.
 Whenever someone praised Veer for the garden, he never forgot to mention Ramu’s name.
-Ramu, too was happy to work under Veer’s leadership.
+Ramu, too, was happy to work under Veer’s leadership.

 ‘Tell me your condition, Ramu,’ said Veer.